Nature India Nursery

-Garcinia gummigutta, commonly known as Malabar Tamarind, is a tropical fruit-bearing tree native to Southeast Asia.
+Garcinia gummigutta, commonly known as Malabar Tamarind, is a tropical fruit-bearing tree.
+This species is native to South Asia and Southeast Asia, including India, Sri Lanka, Malaysia, and Indonesia.
 The tree produces distinctive yellow, pumpkin-shaped fruits that are harvested for their sour taste and are used in traditional medicine and culinary applications.
 The fruit’s rind is rich in hydroxycitric acid (HCA), which is believed to aid in weight loss and appetite suppression.

 Habitat